mattcarr17/mod_3_flatiron_project/data/README.md

 -waterpoint_type_group - The kind of waterpoint

 ## labels information:
--functional - the waterpoint is operational and there are no repairs needed -functional needs repair - the waterpoint is operational, but needs repairs -non functional - the waterpoint is not operational
+-functional - the waterpoint is operational with no interruption in service -functional needs repair - the waterpoint has had service interruption up to 3 months -non functional - the waterpoint service has been interrtupted for more than 3 months

 values and labels information can be obtained at https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/25/#features_list

+## maps and shapefiles
+Data used to crete the maps in this repo was obtained from the Tanzania National Bureau of Statistics https://www.nbs.go.tz/index.php/en/ and has been downloaded into the GIS_Maps folder